montanaflynn/ebola-outbreak-api/README.md

 # Ebola Outbreak API

 This simple API returns a JSON array that has timeseries of Ebola cases.
-It's built on top of express and my [ebola-outbreak](http://github.com/montanaflynn/ebola-outbreak) package.
+It's built on top of express and my [ebola-outbreak](http://github.com/montanaflynn/ebola-outbreak) package which uses [raw data](https://github.com/montanaflynn/ebola-outbreak-data) from the World Health Organization.
 The API is online and [available to the public](https://www.mashape.com/montanaflynn/ebola-outbreak).
-All data is from the World Health Organization.

 ### Docs

 `GET /cases` returns case information

-`GET /predict?distance=5` returns projections for the next 5 time periods

 `GET /rate` returns latest growth rate

 ### Install